Understanding DevSecOps: Uniting Development, Security, and Operations for Continuous, Secure Delivery

 | Audit Preparation | Manual evidence gathering | Auto-generated audit trails |

-- Deployment Frequency: ↑3× while maintaining security posture
+- Deployment Frequency: Higher cadence with smaller change sets while maintaining security posture

-- Remediation Effort: ↓50% in time spent thanks to early fixes
+- Remediation Effort: Lower time spent on remediation thanks to early, pre-release fixes

-- Audit Preparation: 80% faster via automated compliance as code
+- Audit Preparation: Faster audit cycles via automated compliance as code

 | Category | Tools | Strengths & Notes |